Distance: 3 miles roundtrip, but can easily be extended to include several more miles and even a 9,000 foot peak

 I chose the shorter route.
-I parked at the Bridge Creek Trailhead 2 miles from the visitor's center.
+I parked at the Bridge Creek Trailhead two miles from the visitor's center.
 Don't worry about those signs saying you're leaving Golden Gate Canyon State Park, there's just a short stretch of private property here.
 The road goes back into the park about a mile or so later.

 The Bridge Creek Trailhead is small.
 It's three pull-outs with about seven parking spaces each.
 Here you'll find bathrooms and several picnic tables, but why eat next to the road?
 Take your picnic on the hike and enjoy it in Forgotten Valley.

 The Burro Trail begins at the bridge over the creek and it starts climbing quickly.
 Stop often to catch your breath and take in the scenery.
 There are valleys, peaks, and a lush forest in each direction.

 It's easy to stay on the trail here.
 Not only is the trail easy to follow, there are a lot of signs.
 Each one has a paw print on it for the animal trail you're following.
 At each trail junction, I found not only signs saying which way to go, but also mileage, so it was easy to decide if I wanted to try Windy Peak or a different trail.

-After about 3/4 of a mile, the Burro Trail meets the Mountain Lion trail.
+After about 3/4 of a mile, the Burro Trail meets the Mountain Lion Trail.
 Here, it's just another 0.7 mile to forgotten valley.

 As you walk into the valley, you'll see a lake and the historic buildings of the Tallman farm.
 Walk a few more feet and there's a sign with a photo showing the five buildings that use to make up the farm.

 I saw two solid structures and a barn that was falling down.
 Building No. 2 in the picture is missing.
 The building was close to the Nott Creek because the family would channel the creek into the "milk house" to keep the milk, eggs, butter and meat cool.
 The sign says the meat even attracted bears!

 The Tallman Family home is still standing.
-When I was there, there were chairs on the front porch so I decided to sit and enjoy the view of the lake and the surrounding valley.
+When I was there, there were swings on the front porch so I decided to sit and enjoy the view of the lake and the surrounding valley.

 The Colorado Historical Society has a sign here saying lottery money helped fix the building and it asks that nothing be damaged or removed.
 I agree, I hope this building is here to be enjoyed by generations.
 It's a great spot to bring the kids and let them imagine life back in the late 1800s.
 How would they go to the market?
 What kind of games would they play with their friends?
 How far away would their friends live?
 What kind of chores would they have had to help the family survive?
 Can they imagine winter here at 8,000 feet?

 Before you head back down, take a look at the map and decide if you want to try Windy Peak, adding about 5 miles to the hike.
 Or on the way back down the Mountain Lion trail, you may want to take the detour to City Lights Ridge, adding about one mile to your hike.
 There are lots and lots of options and the park rangers are more than happy to help.

 If you want a drive without a hike, consider driving back to the visitors center and up Mountain Base Road to Panorama Point.
 (Get good directions from the rangers) I went there a couple years ago and the view of the nearby mountain peaks was great.
-Historic Photo of the Tallman Ranch shows the original buildings. #1 & #5 are still standing.

 As always, I'd love to hear your thoughts, comments, questions and even your trail suggestions, just e-mail me at firstname.lastname@example.org.